bogdanblare/node_library-main/README.md

 # Node-library

-The project hosted at [https://bogdanblarelibrarystorage.onrender.com/catalog](https://bogdanblarelibrarystorage.onrender.com/catalog) is a library management application created using Express.js.
+The project is a library management application created using Express.js.
 It allows users to perform basic CRUD (Create, Read, Update, Delete) operations on a collection of books.

 The main features of this project include: